Contents

 Use this to clean up the system state while keeping the TTP binary.
 It stops any active session, removes the SELinux policy module, and clears log files.

-SHELL SCRIPT ./uninstall.sh
+SHELL SCRIPT ./scripts/uninstall.sh